Plum Blossoms in Japan: Best Places to See 2023

 1. Hanamiyama Park

-Hanamiyama Park (花見山公園) is a privately owned park on the slope of the mountain located outside of Fukushima City.
+Hanamiyama Park (花見山公園) is a park located on the slope of the mountain on the outskirts of Fukushima City, Fukushima Prefecture.

-It’s one of the best places to enjoy flower viewing in Japan, especially cherry blossoms, and the park is open to public for free during the season.
+It’s one of the best places to enjoy flower viewing in Japan, and especially popular for cherry blossoms.
+The privately owned park is open to public for free during the season.

-The park is home to a wide variety of flowers including plums, peaches, cherries, forsythia, magnolia and camellia that flourish colourfully and cover the hillside of the mountain from March to April.
+The park is home to a wide variety of flowers including plums, peaches, cherries, forsythia, magnolia and camellia, which flourish colourfully and cover the hillside of the mountain from March to April.
 The picturesque view of the flower-filled mountain is often described as a Shangri-La in real life.

-Approx 300 plum trees are planted at the site and they are the first flowers to bloom in the park, delivering us the announcement of arrival of spring.
+Approx 300 plum trees are planted at the site and they are the first flowers to bloom in the park, delivering the announcement of spring arrival.
+The flowers can be enjoyed with the magnificent view of the mountain range in the background.

 For more information about Hanamiyama Park, check the link below: